Tom Butler, 2017

 Research has shown that people who believe in paranormal phenomena are more apt to think a picture is paranormal then those who do not believe.
 This is true of all forms of phenomena.
-It does not mean there is no paranormal phenomena, only that some of us are not as discerning as we need to be.
+It does not mean there are no paranormal phenomena, only that some of us are not as discerning as we need to be.

 - Etheric space is nonlocal, meaning that everywhere is here.